killerqueen2007/BetterDiscordAddons/Plugins/AutoQuest/README.md

 4. Watch the console to see which quests are being completed.

 ## Notes
-- Works in Discord Desktop app for certain quests.
+- Works in the Discord Desktop app for certain quests.
-- Some tasks may require the desktop app to fake “playing” or “streaming.”
+- Some quests require user interaction and cannot be completed automatically.
-- Automatically stops when all quests are completed.
+- Automatically stops when all available quests are completed.